d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 $$n(x) \propto (x + c)^{-\alpha} \text{ and hence }
 \log n(x) = -\alpha \log (x+c) + \mathrm{const.}​$$

 This should already give us pause if we want to model words by count statistics and smoothing.
 After all, we will significantly overestimate the frequency of the tail, aka the infrequent words.
 But what about word pairs (and trigrams and beyond)?
-Let's see.
+Let us see.

 ```{.python .input  n=3}
 bigram_tokens = [[pair for pair in zip(line[:-1], line[1:])] for line in tokens]